linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 08 Insurance Companies.md

 The area of finance in which publicly issued securities are used as a substitute for traditional insurance policies is referred to as insurance-based investment banking.
 Two examples help illustration how the public markets (here the bond market) can be used to circumvent traditional insurance.

 For our first example, consider the operator of Tokyo Disneyland, Oriental Land Company.
-In 1999, the company issued  \$200 million of bonds to insure against the risk of a Tokyo earthquake.
+In 1999, the company issued $200 million of bonds to insure against the risk of a Tokyo earthquake.
 We have already discussed earlier cat bonds issued by a P&C insurer or reinsurers, which were the first such bonds issued by a noninsurance company.
-There were two issues of five-year bonds sold with a maturity value of\$ 100 million each.
+There were two issues of five-year bonds sold with a maturity value of $100 million each.
 For investors in the first bond issue, the entire principal and interest would be lost if an earthquake occurred.
 The proceeds would then be used by Oriental Land to repair damages to the park resulting from the earthquake.
 Investors would pay off the holders of the second bond issue in full, even if an earthquake occurred.
 However, the maturity of the bond issue would increase from five years to 8.5 years if there were an earthquake.
 This second bond issue basically provided Oriental Land with emergency funding for 3.5 years should that entity have any difficulty obtaining financing.
 Thus, not only were investors in the bond market providing earthquake protection, they were also providing future financing protection.

 For our second example, consider the use of securities by the Fédération Internationale de Football Association (FIFA) to provide protection against acts of terrorism that might have canceled the 2002 World Cup competition in Asia.
 Because of the terrorist attacks on the World Trade Center in New York City, on the Pentagon in Washington, DC, and in midair over Pennsylvania on September 11, 2001, insurance for events canceled as a result of acts of terrorism was becoming difficult to obtain.
 The insurance company that was supposed to provide cancellation insurance, AXA, decided against providing the insurance because of the attacks on September 11, 2001.
 Without the cancellation policy, the 2002 World Cup could not take place.
 To resolve this problem, FIFA, working with the investment banking firm Credit Suisse First Boston, created and then issued in September a bond (referred to as a "cancellation bond") that would be sold in the bond market, thereby transferring terrorism risk to investors in the financial market.
-The amount of the bonds issued was 260 million.
+The amount of the bonds issued was $260 million.

 # Key Points
 - In general, insurance companies bear risk from parties who wish to avert risk by transferring it to the insurance companies.
 The party seeking to transfer the risk pays an insurance premium to the insurance company.
 Insurance companies pay the insured if and when the insured event occurs.